twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 vagrant init ubuntu/trusty
 {% endhighlight %}

-This establishes a Ubuntu Trusty 14.04 LTS virtual machine that will be provisioned when you start it up.

-Edit the new Vagrantfile file that’s created.
-Add 3 new port forward lines below it, 8000 for the django dev server, 8001 for apache, and 8080 for Geoserver
+Now we'll edit the Vagrantfile file that was created during the init and add 3 port forward settings, 8000 for the django dev server, 8001 for apache, and 8080 for Geoserver

 {% highlight bash %}
 config.vm.network "forwarded_port", guest: 80, host: 8001